How to Have Hope in Hard Times

 One of the women who died by suicide told me her depression started in November after the American election and though she had beautiful dreams of being a women's rights activist she found herself unable to get out of bed with all of the political unrest.
 To most, the American election was challenging, but to her the impact of the election affected her sensitive system so much that she couldn't keep on.

 And I know this because there was a time where I was ready to leave this world too.

-Thankfully I met an intuitive who made me realize my abilities and why I signed up for a difficult life, and I was able to gain perspective, surround myself with the right support and get healthy.
+Thankfully I met an intuitive who made me realize my abilities and what I signed up to do with my time here and I was able to gain perspective, surround myself with the right support and get healthy.
 And these days I am so incredibly grateful for every moment I get to spend on this planet.